Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 Hostels are inexpensive, safe, supervised accommodations for travelers of all ages.
 Hostels have "common spaces" or "common rooms" to facilitate meeting your fellow hostellers who come from the world over.
 Life-long friendships are made at hostels every day.
 Another feature is hostels always provide a kitchen so guests can cook and share meals.
 Most hostels provide dormitory-style shared rooms which are commonly, but not always, separated by gender.
 We offer male, female, and mixed-gender coed (not separated by gender) rooms, and there is a place on the reservation form where you can specify the type of dormitory you would like.
 Some hostels require you to be a member of an association, but we do not.

-Denali Mountain Morning Hostel, often called the best hostel in Alaska and sometimes the best in the world, is also Denali´s ONLY hostel and has been for the past 16 years.
+Denali Hostel & Cabins (previously known as Denali Mountain Morning Hostel) is often called the best hostel in Alaska and sometimes the best in the world.
+It is also Denali's ONLY hostel and has been for the past 18 years.
 A good source of more hostels throughout the state of Alaska is the Alaska Hostel Association.
 You can find them by clicking HERE.

 We get this question a lot and it's a good one.
 This depends a lot on the individual, BUT, if you are interested in hiking in a beautiful tundra/alpine expanse, venturing out into a six million acre wilderness preserve by bus, foot or bike and searching for the numerous bears, moose, Dall sheep, caribou, fox, marmots, wolves, etc. that it harbors, going rafting, golfing, flight-seeing, learning about dog mushing and just plain relaxing in a magnificent mountain landscape, then we can safely say that you will want a lifetime.